babigeon/ABINIT-parallel-mode-installation-on-debian-remarks/README.md

-# parallel-code-install-on-debian-remarks
+# abinit parallel-mode-install-on-debian-remarks
-#here some step for installing BLAS / LAPACK /OPENBLAS / ATLAS with specific configure points
+#abinit relies on Density Functional Theory for atomic and molecular computations
-#2 configurations :
+#blabla
-#config1 : nb core	: 4 vendor_id	: GenuineIntel cpu family	: 6 model		: 58 model name	: Intel(R) Core(TM) i3-3220 CPU @ 3.30GHz \with lilo
+#here some step for installing abinit paralle mode dependent libraries with specific configure points
-#config2 : nb core : 4 vendor_id	: Intel(R) Core(TM)	I7-2620M	CPU @ 2.70GHz with grub
+#under 2 configurations : X64 with Debian jessie
-#Debian jessie
+#objective is to experiment with 2 situations 1) 2 terminals 2) the multiprocessor servers of Lal
-#
+#that installation is for multi terminal only